dpi-tta-slides/user-feedback/PITCHME.md

 ---

-# Five Great Interview Questions
+# Great Interview Questions
 - What is the hardest part about [doing this thing]?
 - When is the last time you encountered this problem?
 - Why was this hard?
 - What, if anything, have you done to solve this problem?
-- What don’t you love about the solution you already tried?
+- What don't you love about the solution you already tried?

+---
+# Great Interview Questions

+- Walk me through the last time this happened
+- Show me how you currently do this.
+- What’s the biggest workaround in your process?
+- If this problem disappeared tomorrow, what would your day look like?

 ---

 # Types of Bad Data

 - Compliments
 - Fluff (generics, hypotheticals, and the future)
 - Ideas